Alice Geisler Raftary

 Her Post-Master's work included a Traineeship in work with the Deaf-Blind at the Anne Sullivan Macy Service, Industrial Home for the Blind (New York, NY 1968) and course work in Ophthalmology and Counseling at Wayne State University (Detroit, MI 1972) Alice's career as a rehabilitation teacher at the Greater Detroit Society for the Blind (Upshaw Institute for the Blind) began in 1968.
+(Now known as the Greater Detroit Agency for the Blind and Visually Impaired.)
 This followed professional positions at St. Joseph Mercy Hospital, Ann Arbor, MI; Mercy College, Mount Carmel School of Nursing, Detroit, MI; and The Rehabilitation Institute, Inc. Detroit, MI.

 Alice served in a number of capacities while at the Upshaw Institute: Rehabilitation Teacher, Supervisor of Teaching and Personal Adjustment Training, Coordinator of Rehabilitation and Social Services, and lastly, Associate Director.
 She also authored a number of publications. and scripted and produced audio-visuals.
 The audio filmstrip, "Valentines for Grandpa Raub" won a Creative Excellence Award at the International Industrial Film Festival in 1980.
 Her article, "Assessment of Rehabilitation Students During Initial Contact with the Teacher" published in The Journal of Visual Impairment and Blindness (November, 1977), continues to be used as a model in university rehabilitation teacher programs.
 "Modification of Insulin Techniques for the Visually Impaired or Blind", an eight page pamphlet published by the greater Detroit Society for the Blind, 1974 (Revised 1976) was reprinted in Aids and Appliances Review (June, 1982), Diabetes News, and Ophthalmological Nursing, Little, Brown & Company, 1980.